Paillat-dev/Botator/README.md

 You can now enable your bot by doing **/enable**.

 You can always disable the bot by doing **/disable** and delete your api key from our server by doing **/delete**.

+# Commands reference
+*/setup*
+Setup the bot
+*/enable*
+Enable the bot
+*/disable*
+Disable the bot
+*/advanced*
+Set the advanced settings
+*/advanced_help*
+Get help about the advanced settings
+*/enable_tts*
+Enable the Text To Speech
+*/disable_tts*
+Disable the Text To Speech
+*/delete*
+Delete all your data from our server
+*/cancel*
+Cancel the last message sent by the bot
+*/default*
+Set the advanced settings to their default values */help*
+Show this command list

+# ToDo
+- [ ] add image recognition
+- [ ] When chatgpt API is released, add that api instead of davinci-003
+- [ ] Publish a GOOD docker image on dockerhub and add some more instructions about how to selfhost
+- [ ]
 <!--

 # Docker
 You can run this bot with docker.
 First clone this repository.
-Now replace the text into the key.txt file that you will find into the ./Botator/docker/Build directory with your **DISCORD** API key.
+Now replace the text into the key.txt file that you will find i#nto the ./Botator/docker/Build directory with your **DISCORD** API key.
 After that,run the following command in the /Botator/docker/Build directory.

 `docker build . -t botator:latest --no-cache`